Apply

 The Marpeck Fund

 The Marpeck Fund was established in 1993 by Robert and Gerald Kreider for the academic enrichment of Bethel College, Bluffton College, and Associated Mennonite Biblical Seminary (now Anabaptist Mennonite Biblical Seminary).
 Over the years two Canadian institutions (Canadian Mennonite University and Conrad Grebel University College) and four former Mennonite Church institutions (Eastern Mennonite Seminary, Eastern Mennonite University, Goshen College, and Hesston College) have been added to the list of Marpeck Fund institutions so that it now includes all schools whose primary religious affiliation is with the Mennonite Church USA or the Mennonite Church Canada.
 The fund is intended to encourage and strengthen ties among Mennonite colleges and seminaries through joint faculty workshops, student participation in inter-campus conferences, faculty exchange visits and lectures, and cooperative program planning.
-The fund (now in excess of one million dollars) is housed with Mennonite Foundation and administered by the deans of the nine member institutions.
+The fund (now in excess of one million dollars) is housed with the Mennonite Foundation and administered by the deans of the nine member institutions.

 The purpose of the Marpeck Fund is to strengthen cooperation among the member institutions in the sharing of faculty resources and joint academic programming.
 Funds are not to be used for individual campus programs, but only for inter-institutional, collaborative programs.
 Proposals may request seed money for new collaborative ventures, with the understanding that continuing activities that would typically be funded by the institutions are not eligible for repeated Marpeck funding.